SONACA: Sonaca Group

-From the 2000s onward, Sonaca has begun its expansion as the Sonaca Group.
+From the 2000s onward, Sonaca began its expansion as the Sonaca Group.

 In the 2000s, Sonaca opened a subsidiary near Embraer in Brazil called Sobraer.
 It is located in São José dos Campos and mainly manufactures fuselage parts.
-Since 2004, two more factories have been involved in supplying small aircraft parts, PESOLA and SOPECAERO.
+Since 2004, two more factories have been involved in supplying small aircraft parts, Pesola and Sopecaero.
 All Brazilian subsidiaries are currently in the process of merging into Sonaca Brasil.

 In 2007, Sonaca's Canadian subsidiary received support from the Government of Montreal to invest $17 million in the expansion of its aircraft wing manufacturing and assembly plant.
 In December 2017, Sonaca's Canadian subsidiary acquired a giant CNC machine for $7.5 million to manufacture giant parts at very high speeds.

 In 2010, Sonaca acquired a subsidiary in China, Sinelson.
-Later, in 2016, it acquired another, Romania, Sonaca Transilvania.
+Later, in 2016, it acquired another subsidiary in Romania, Sonaca Transilvania.

 On September 16, 2015, Sonaca created a new subsidiary, Sonaca Aircraft, to develop a new two-seater training and leisure aircraft.
 On June 19, 2017, Sonaca conducted the first test flight of the Sonaca 200, a prototype two-seater training aircraft scheduled to go into production in the fall.
 It became the first Belgian-made aircraft since the Tipsy Nipper produced between 1957 and 1961.
 Sonaca Aircraft will present the final version of the Sonaca 200 in April 2018 at the Friedrichshafen Air Show.
-One year later, the company will present the Sonaca 200 Trainer pro at the same show.
+One year later, the company will present the Sonaca 200 Trainer Pro at the same show.
 Its assembly site is located on the edge of the Namur-Suarlee Airfield in Temploux.

 In 2017, Sonaca acquired LMI Aerospace for €405.5 million.
-LMI Aerospace employs 2,856 people in three countries: the United States, Mexico and Sri Lanka.
+LMI Aerospace employs 2,856 people in three countries: the United States, Mexico, and Sri Lanka.
 The company, although integrated, will continue to be called LMI Aerospace.
 In addition, it will maintain its headquarters in Missouri.